Censorship of the Bible: Unigenitus

 This bull was controversial among the French clergy for various reasons.
-Among the reasons it was controversial was that it condemned various sentences from the Bible and the Fathers of the Church.
 But the 1719 bull Pastoralis officii threatened excommunication on all who did not submit to Unigenitus dei filius.
-The Lateran Council confirmed Benedict XIII's bull Unigenitus dei filius.

 Punishments against violators

 As part of a program of persecution against the Salzburg Protestants, in 1731, Leopold Anton von Firmian – Archbishop of Salzburg as well as its temporal ruler as Count, ordered the wholesale seizure and burning of all Protestant books and Bibles.

-On May 27, 1747 Jakob Schmidlin ("Sulzijoggi") was hanged as the leading head of a Bible movement in the canton of Lucerne in Galgenwäldli on the Emme.
+On May 27, 1747, Jakob Schmidlin ("Sulzijoggi") was hanged as a leader of a pietist movement with seditionist Lutheran sympathies, in the canton of Lucerne in Galgenwäldli on the Emme.
+The charges included distributing forbidden (i.e., Lutheran) material.
 His corpse was burned along with a Luther Bible.
 He is considered the last Protestant martyr of Switzerland.
-Where his farm stood, a pillar was erected.
-Of over 100 co-defendants of this movement (from Ruswil, Wolhusen, Werthenstein, Menznau, Malters, Kriens, and Udligenswil), 82 of them were also punished, mostly with perpetual banishment.
+82 co-defendants were also punished, mostly with perpetual banishment.
 Since the Bible was at the center of this movement and violations of censorship rules against the use and possession of Bibles was one of the offenses committed by the convicted, after the trial the authorities issued a decree that included a general prohibition on laymen having Bibles: